scalableinternetservices/ucsb_website/_slide_src/07_high_availability_and_client_side_caching.md

 ## Result

-* For performance we want to send the browser to one datacenter.
+* For performance we want to send the browser to one data center.
 * For availability we want to send the browser multiple A records.

 We end up having to make a choice between performance and availability.

 ---

-# Multisite High Availability
+# Multi-site High Availability

 ![High Availability in Two Sites](img/dual_site_availability.png)